 The committee could read the bill by the end of February.

 Distracted driving takes lives every year.
 If you were injured or if you lost a loved one because of a distracted driver, you can seek justice.
-A Louisville car accident lawyer from Thomas Law Offices can help you file a claim and hold the other party responsible for their actions.
+Thomas Law Offices can help you file a claim after a crash to hold the other party responsible for their actions.
 Give our office a call today.